Ultimate Guide to Stevia Leaf: Benefits, Uses, Nutrition & More

 - Ernst J. Schaefer, Joi A. Gleason, and Michael L. Dansinger, “Dietary Fructose and Glucose Differentially Affect Lipid and Glucose Homeostasis,” The Journal of Nutrition 139, no. 6 (April 29, 2009): 1257S-1262S, https://doi.org/10.3945/jn.108.098186.

 - Nia S. Mitchell et al., “Obesity: Overview of an Epidemic,” Psychiatric Clinics of North America 34, no. 4 (December 2011): 717–32, https://doi.org/10.1016/j.psc.2011.08.005.

-- Stevia is derived from the leaves of the Stevia Rebaudiana plant (read: plant-based!) and has been used for over 200 years to sweeten foods.
+- Stevia is a non-nutritive sweetener that comes from the leaves of the Stevia Rebaudiana plant and has been used for over 200 years to sweeten foods.

-- Stevia is an exceptional alternative for sweetening your foods and beverages with sugar because it's zero-calorie and less refined.
+- Stevia is an exceptional sugar substitute for sweetening your foods and beverages because it has zero-calories and is less refined than sugar.